Juan M. Garcia III: Member of the Texas House of Representatives, 2007–2009

 In 2006, he ran on the Democratic ticket for the Texas House of Representatives for the 32nd District.
 Garcia defeated 5-term incumbent Eugene Seaman with just 48% of the total vote.
 A third candidate, Lenard Nelson, won 6% as a Libertarian.
 During the campaign, Seaman had mailed out many circulars criticizing Garcia, as did Garcia of Seaman.
 A scandal involving Seaman and the homestead exemption, though, also became an issue.
 On the morning after the election, Seaman had led by a narrow 24 votes, as there were three precincts in San Patricio still pending counts.
-By 9 p.m., though, the votes, hand-counted, gave Garcia the seat.
+By 9:00 p.m., the hand-counted votes awarded the seat to Garcia.

-Garcia was defeated for re-election in 2008 by Republican Todd Ames Hunter, a lawyer from Corpus Christi who previously served in the House from Districts 36 (1989-1993) and District 32 (1993-1997), each of those eight years as a Democrat.
+Garcia was defeated for re-election in 2008 by Republican Todd Ames Hunter, a lawyer from Corpus Christi who previously served in the House from Districts 36 (1989–93) and District 32 (1993–97), each of those eight years as a Democrat.
 The final tally was 50.13% for Hunter, 46.79% for Garcia, and 3.06% for returning Libertarian candidate Leonard Nelson.
 Garcia conceded on election night.